The psychology of safety

-Improving the protection of your team without compromising one iota of productivity requires a number of expertly scoped, carefully coordinated measures.
-Not the least of these is with the careful assessment of human behaviour around all the equipment.
+Improving your team’s protection without compromising productivity requires a number of expertly scoped and coordinated measures.
+Not the least of these involves the careful assessment of human behaviour around all the equipment.

-With Covid-19 processes and often increased or varied workloads to contend with the physical safety of staff in New Zealand distribution facilities is now in spotlight more than ever.
-Universal Packaging consultants are often asked to audit not only efficiency but safety also.
+With operational changes and increased or varied workloads, the physical safety of staff in New Zealand distribution facilities is in the spotlight more than ever.
+Our consultants are now often asked to audit not only efficiency but safety also.

-Safety fencing and light curtains are not yet a requirement by law.
-However many forward-thinking companies are now putting these systems anyway.
+Safety fencing and light curtains are not yet a requirement by law for semi-automated wrapping systems.
+However, many forward-thinking companies are now putting these systems anyway.
 Recognising the value of employee safety and the wider costs of workplace accidents such systems are often evaluated as being cost-neutral or cost-beneficial over the medium and long term of this equipment.

 To ensure such a healthy productivity outcome as well means looking at the big picture.
 Assessing both the safety engineering and ongoing productivity requirements is crucial – especially for our work retrofitting systems.

 Here one of the biggest elements of any distribution centre is also one of its most challenging: everyday human behaviour.
 When we design a safety system we have to make sure it doesn’t hinder productivity.